- I Never Sang for My Grandfather

 I knew nothing of the Depression and how it was for him to feed his large family, how precious food was, how he was caught stealing food from a local store which caused him no end of embarrassment because he was a proud man and was deeply ashamed he had to stoop to stuffing sausages in his pockets.
 The Jewish store owner let him off with just a warning and even let him keep some of the sausages.
 He liked my grandfather because my grandfather was known as a hard worker.
 He was good at fixing things, which was how he got his misshapen thumb.
 It got caught in something, or hit by a hammer.
 I cannot quite remember that story.
 I remember that he was a hard worker and hard walker.
 I learned how to walk fast by walking with him on several occasions.
 He was also devout.
 When I was a teenager, I found some letters he wrote back to his family when he was away visiting the “old country,” the Bahamas, and was surprised at how religious they were.

 Of course, because I was a child and had no perception of age, he seemed terribly old to me.
-Even though he was only in his fifties and sixties when I was a child and teen, he might as well had been 1,000 years old.
+Even though he was only in his fifties and sixties when I was a child and teen, he might as well have been one thousand years old.
 To a child, an adult of fifty-five or sixty seems to have lived forever.
 So, I always felt a bit uneasy around my grandfather until I became an adult and realized how small he was.
-He was much shorter than I, a wiry man, yet as a child he seemed so big.
+He was much shorter than I, a wiry man, yet he seemed so big as a child.
 It is an odd but inevitable fact that we know our parents and grandparents as adults, but we know nothing about them before we existed.
 They, on the other hand, know us from birth, as children, as growing things.
 The imbalance in that relationship is the essence of the tension between what it means to be child and what it means to be an adult.

 Sandy Koufax pitched the first game and won.
 He won 25 games that year and both the Cy Young and the Most Valuable Player Awards.
 I was excited to see him pitch, more excited to see than to see any other player.
 The Phillies finished above .500 that season, a considerable feat at the time for a perennially bad team.
 By comparison, in 1961, they lost 107 games and at one point, 23 in a row.
 They were 87-75 in 1963, respectable.
 As the poem goes, “there is no joy in Mudville,” and there was never any joy in Philadelphia during the baseball season for my entire boyhood and adolescence.
 If the Phillies were not just plain bad, they were good enough to break your heart.
 Nineteen sixty-three was the only time I ever saw the Dodgers play in person until I moved to St. Louis, at the age of twenty-nine, and began my career as a watcher of Cardinals games.
 Yes, 1963 was a good year until November.

 It was not the first Phillies game I ever attended.
-I had seen five or six day games in the previous two years before going to this doubleheader.
-I had been a few times with friends, a couple of times with my school, once with a day camp.
+I had seen five- or six-day games in the previous two years before going to this doubleheader.
+I had been a few times with friends, a couple of times with my school, and once with a day camp.
 I am not sure how it came about that my grandfather took me.
 We sat in the bleachers and hardly spoke during the game.
 We might talk about a particular play but that was about it.
 We simply watched.
 We never talked much about baseball; we knew only that we both loved it dearly.
 He wanted me to have a good time, I suppose.
-He bought me a ballpark hot dog (which, at twenty-five cents each, were expensive).
-He normally would have had us bring our meal, baloney sandwiches in a sack, because he was a frugal man.
+He bought me a ballpark hot dog (which, at twenty-five cents each, was expensive).
+He normally would have had us bring our meal of baloney sandwiches in a sack because he was a frugal man.
 He even bought me a glossy Phillies yearbook that cost the astronomical sum of two dollars.
 I could not believe he would buy me such a treat.
 I kept the book for many years and am sorry that I do not have it now.

 For me, to see a ballgame was something like liberation from the prison of parochial geography.
 I wanted exposure, even as a boy, believing there was something better in the world than the corner of it I inhabited.